stonepros/stone/doc/rbd/rbd-kubernetes.rst

 A `PersistentVolumeClaim` is a request for abstract storage resources by a user.
-The `PersistentVolumeClaim` would then be associated to a `Pod` resource to provision a `PersistentVolume`, which would be backed by a Ceph block image.
+The `PersistentVolumeClaim` would then be associated to a `Pod` resource to provision a `PersistentVolume`, which would be backed by a Stone block image.
 An optional `volumeMode` can be included to select between a mounted file system (default) or raw block device-based volume.